 The general condition of your cat's skin and coat are good indicators of overall health.
+Help care for and protect your cat's skin with regular grooming and skincare products designed specifically for cats.

 Cats, champions of cleanliness

-Cats who feel good keep themselves well groomed.
+Cats who feel good keep themselves well-groomed.
 Their rough tongue is a very effective tool for self-grooming.
 By licking themselves, cats separate tangled hairs and eliminate dead hair.
 The cat's saliva also helps eliminate dirt and spread the skin's natural oils on the fur.

 If your cat doesn't groom itself properly, dandruff and an accumulation of dead hair in the undercoat will appear.
 If your cat doesn't keep itself clean or abruptly changes grooming behaviors, consult your veterinarian.